humandebri/Gyotaku/README.md

 ## Local development and contributions

 Refer to the [local development](./docs/LOCAL_DEVELOPMENT.md) docs for instructions on how to work with Taggr locally.

+> Note: Taggr currently relies on the DFX replica described in that guide.
+PocketIC is useful for isolated canister tests, but running the frontend against PocketIC is not supported yet—use `dfx start`/`make start` for the full stack experience.